-This is a guide roughly outlining how I would manually setup and configure a server after the first boot up.
-I tend to go with Ubuntu 12.04 LTS since it will be supported longer than the current version (12.10) of Ubuntu.
+This is a guide roughly outlining how I would manually setup and configure a server after the first boot.
+I tend to go with Ubuntu LTS (long-term support).
+Ubuntu is a popular distribution with a lot of library support, and the LTS version is supported for a longer period of time than the current releases.

 On the first login via SSH, change the password of the root user.

 If mounting a separate disk/image as

 /etc/fstab and add the home partition.

 Note: the disk might have a different file system name depending on host.